SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 4 - start
 ```

-If you have an NTT Data Pad, `1, 2, 3, 4` map to `1, 2, 3, 4` on the
+If you have an SNES NTT Data Pad (NDK10), `1, 2, 3, 4` map to `1, 2,
-NTT Data Pad's numeric keypad.
+3, 4` on the NTT Data Pad's numeric keypad.

 Using it: